AAP127/ECE196_team10/solution.md

 Currently, we have identified two key concerns with the current student experience of parking on campus: **Information Distribution** and **Data Collection**

 #### Information Distribution
-Students are currently limited to basing their knowledge of current parking on the historical data from the first two weeks of the quarter. <u> We propose a website which displays the current availability of parking spots with realtime or near-relatime update frequency </u>.
-This information can be viewed from anywhere and doesn't require the usage of a phone, improving accessibility and student planning ability.
+We propose a website which displays the current availability of parking spots with realtime or near-real time update frequency.
+This information can be accessed from any device with internet access via the website.
+This helps solve the problem of data distribution for students and faculty by providing a centralized, easily accessible platform for up-to-date parking availability.
+Instead of physically checking lots and using unreliable historical data.

 #### Data Collection
-<u>To more reliably collect information for the website, we propose the deployment of per-parking-spot occupancy detection devices.</u> These consist of a microcontroller and ultrasonic sensor, which are connected and indicate status via our team's PCB.
-The device will detect if a vehicle is present and communicate this is a computer or other server device which updates the website for students to view.
-For students actively inside the parking structure, indicator lights are also present, showing if a spot is occupied and what type of spot it is.
+<u> Instead we can write: We propose the deployment of per-parking-spot occupancy detection devices.
+These consist of a microcontroller and ultrasonic sensor, which are connected and indicate status via our team's PCB.
+The device will detect if a vehicle is present and communicate this information with a computer or other server device which updates the website for students to view.
+For students physically present inside the parking structure, indicator lights are also present, showing if a spot is occupied what type of spot it is.
+This helps solve the problem of data collection by automating the process of detecting and reporting parking spot availability.
+We are hopeful it is better than traditional parking detection methods that rely on outdated systems which don't provide real-time or spot specific data.